 - Answer: Princess.

 6 .
-What were the early Celtic Halloween costumes made of?
+What was the most popular Halloween costume in early Celtic culture made of?

 - Answer: Animal skins.